Frostfire25/MackYack-Anonymous-Messaging-Board/README.md

 - Requests to the server are made periodically (every 3 seconds) to update the client's local view of the MackYack board.
 - Anonymity is maintained by sending requests through an Onion Routing overlay network
     - Onion Routing overlay network is accessed via. an Onion Proxy.
 More details in "Onion Routing Protocol" section.

+### OnionProxy (Client)
+The `OnionProxy` class serves as a Proxy within an Onion Routing Network, facilitating communication between a client and an Entrance Onion Router.
+It manages the establishment of secure communication channels between nodes, message relay, and message reception.

+#### Methods

+### `public OnionProxy(RoutersConfig routersConfig, ClientConfig conf) throws Exception`
+This constructor initializes the Onion Routing System.
+It requires configurations for routers and clients.
+Upon instantiation, it constructs the circuit, generates relay messages to initiate circuit keys, and starts polling for new messages on the proxy.

+### `public void send(JSONSerializable message) throws UnknownHostException, IOException`
+This method sends a message to the Entrance Onion Router.
+It takes a `JSONSerializable` message and transmits it to the entry node in the onion routing scheme.

+### `private void pollProxy()`
+By starting a server socket in a separate thread, this method continuously polls for new messages on the proxy.
+Messages are routed either to the Proxy Layer or the ApplicationService Layer for handling.

+### `private void handleCreated(CreatedCell createdCell)`
+Upon receiving a created cell from the Onion Router, this method handles it appropriately.

+### `private List<JSONSerializable> createRelays(List<CreateCell> createCells)`
+For each cell, this method constructs relay messages to be sent to the entry node.
+Each CreateCell corresponds to a router in the circuit.

+### `private List<CreateCell> constructCreateCells() throws InvalidKeyException, NoSuchAlgorithmException, InvalidKeySpecException, NoSuchPaddingException, IllegalBlockSizeException, BadPaddingException, InvalidAlgorithmParameterException`
+This method builds CreateCells for each router in the circuit.
+It generates the first half of the Diffie-Hellman Key Exchange, encrypts it, and creates a CreateCell.

+### `private void constructCircuit() throws Exception`
+By shuffling and selecting a specified number of routers from the provided configuration, this method constructs the circuit for the Onion Routing System.

+### `public Router getEntryRouter()`
+This method returns the entry router of the circuit, facilitating access to the starting point of the communication pathway.

 ### Server Functionality
 ---